 - 1. Certification of the Final Environmental Impact Report ("FEIR") prepared for the Project pursuant to the California Environmental Quality Act (Pub.
 Resources Code §§ 21,000 et seq., "CEQA"), the guidelines implementing CEQA (14 Cal.
 Code Regs. §§ 15,000 et seq., "CEQA Guidelines"), and the Chapter 31 of the City's Administrative Code; - 2.
-Adoption of CEQA Findings, including a Mitigation and Monitoring Plan ("MMRP"); - Recommendation to the Board of Supervisors to approve Zoning Map Amendments and Planning Code Text Amendments to reclassify the site and establish the India Basin Special Use District ("SUD"); - 4.
-Approval of the Design Standards and Guidelines ("DSG"); - 5.
-Approval of the Development Agreement ("DA") (Note: Approval of the DA will be continued to August 23, 2018 for final action); and - 6.
+Adoption of CEQA Findings, including a Mitigation and Monitoring Plan ("MMRP"); - 3.
+Recommendation to the Board of Supervisors to approve General Plan Amendments to amend the Bayview Hunters Point Area Plan, the Commerce and Industry Element, the Urban Design Element and the Recreation and Open Space Element as further described below; - 4.
+Adopt General Plan and Planning Code Section 101.1 Consistency Findings; - Recommendation to the Board of Supervisors to approve Zoning Map Amendments and Planning Code Text Amendments to reclassify the site and establish the India Basin Special Use District ("SUD"); - 6.
+Approval of the Design Standards and Guidelines ("DSG");

+- 7. Approval of the Development Agreement ("DA") (Note: Approval of the DA will be continued to August 23, 2018 for final action); and - 8.
 Adoption of Shadow Findings (Planning Code Section 295)